GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Numerical Experiments

-\section{Numerical experiments}
+\section{Numerical Experiments}

 In this section we consider three multi-agent distributed learning problems to show the effectiveness of \algo/.
 The first scenario regards the computation of a linear classifier via a regularized logistic regression function for a set of points that change over time.
 The second scenario involves the localization of a moving target.
 The third example is a stochastic optimization problem arising in a distributed image classification task.

-In all the examples, the parameters of \algo/ are chosen as $\beta_1=0.9$, $\beta_2=0.999$, and $\epsilon=10^{-8}$ and the agents in the network communicate according to an (undirected, connected) \er/ graph with parameter $0.5$.
-Moreover, we compare \algo/ with the gradient tracking distributed algorithm (\GT/) (cf.~Algorithm~\ref{table:GT} in Section~\ref{sec:existing_algorithms}), and the distributed gradient descent (\DGD/) (see \cite{nedic2009distributed}) that, from the perspective of the agent $i$, is given by
+In all the examples, the parameters of \algo/ are chosen as $\beta_1=0.9$, $\beta_2=0.999$, and $\epsilon=10^{-8}$.
+Moreover, we compare \algo/ with the gradient tracking distributed algorithm (\GT/) (cf.~Algorithm~\ref{table:GT} in Section~\ref{sec:existing_algorithms}), the distributed gradient descent (\DGD/) (see~\cite{nedic2009distributed}), and the distributed Adam (\DADAM/) (see~\cite{nazari2019dadam}) described by